IHE/ITI.NPFS/input/pagecontent/testplan.md

 <div markdown="1" class="stu-note">

 This Test Plan page is a prototype.
 We expect the maturity of the content will improve over time.
 For now, we summarize high level testing scope and available tools.
 Comments are welcome.
 </div>

-**TODO: fill in the goals of the testing.

 ## Introduction

-Overall test plan leverages the Profiles, and Examples shown on the [Artifacts Summary](artifacts.html).
-The [Profiles](artifacts.html#structures-resource-profiles) listed are describing the constraints that would be adhered to by Actors claiming conformance to this implementation guide.
-Thus any applicable Resources that are known to have been published by an app or server MUST be conformant to these profiles as appropriate.

-The Examples listed in [Example Instances](artifacts.html#example-example-instances) are example instances.
-Some are conformant to the profiles.
-Other examples that either assist with the structure of the examples (e.g. Patient and Encounter) or are examples that  should be able to handle in various ways.

-This section will be filled in as the IHE-Connectathon need drives the creation of the test plans, test procedures, test tools, and reporting.

-**TODO: include actor based tests, include positive and edge cases. **
+NPFS is an API between three actors.
+The transactions between actors specify semantics of the data exchanged.
+The NPFS test plan focuses on these semantics and on the expected actions on the actors (File Manager, File Source and File Consumer).

+Specific capabilities that different systems are expected to have are defined into CapabilityStatement resources.

+## High-level Test Scope

+### [ITI-87] Submit File

+- File Source publishes non-patient file
+- File Manager receives and responds as appropriate

+### [ITI-88] Search File

+- File Consumer requests query for DocumentReference
+- File Manager responds to query as appropriate

+### Options

+### [ITI-89] Update Document Reference

+- File Source publishes an updated Document Reference resorce
+- File Manager receives and responds as appropriate

+### [ITI-109] Retrieve File

+- File Consumer requests query for retrieve file
+- File Manager retrieve as appropriate
+<div><br></div>

-### Unit Test Procedure
+## Unit Test Procedure

 Unit Tests in this context is where a SUT is tested against a simulator or validator.
 A simulator is a implementation of an actor that is designed specifically to test the opposite pair actor.
 The simulator might be a reference implementation or may be a specially designed test-bench.
 Where a reference implementation is used the negative tests are harder to simulate.
 A validator is a implementation that can check conformance.
 A validator may be a simulator, but may also be a standalone tool used to validate only a message encoding.
 Some reference implementations may be able to validate to a StructureDefinition profile, but often these do not include sufficient constraints given the overall actor conformance criteria.

-### Integration Test Procedure
+## Integration Test Procedure

-Integration Tests in this context is where two SUT of paired actors test against each other.
-In this case the subset of tests that can be tested is the intersection.
-Testing only this intersection is necessary but not sufficient.
-The testing must also include the capability of the client to exercise the test scenarios that this SUT can test, to determine that failure-modes are handled properly by both SUT.
+Integration Testing in this context is where two SUT of paired actors test against each other.
+Integration testing is often limited by the capability of the client (Document Source or Document Consumer), which may support only a subset of the semantics required to be supported by the server (Document Recipient or Document Responder).
+Full message semantics and failure-modes are more thoroughly exercised with unit (conformance) tests.

+The tests listed below are defined in Gazelle Master Model (https://gazelle.ihe.net/GMM) and are performed by systems testing NPFS at IHE Connectathons.

+### File Source --> File Manager Interoperability Tests

+- NPFSm_15_Resource_Check_EVS
+- NPFSm_20_Create_Upd_File_JSON
+- NPFSm_21_Update_Metadata_ITI-89
+- NPFSm_20_Create_Upd_File_XML
+- MHD_XDSonFHIR_Append
+- MHD_XDSonFHIR_Transform

+### File Consumer --> File Manager Interoperability Tests

+- NPFSm_31_Read_XML_ITI-68
+- NPFSm_31_Read_JSON_ITI-68
+- NPFSm_30_Search_XML_ITI-88
+- NPFSm_30_Search_JSON_ITI-88